Table of Contents

 Provide the specific records or documents your landlord would require.
 For example, some landlords would need you to submit vaccination records or registration of your dog and other pertinent documents.
 Finally, you need to read and understand the policies, terms, and conditions related to having a dog living in the apartment.

 Choose A Smaller Dog

-Generally speaking, an apartment offers a smaller space compared to traditional houses.
+Generally speaking, an apartment offers a smaller space compared to single-family homes.
 In an apartment, you usually don’t have a backyard where you can let your dog roam around.
-You only have the four walls of your home that sets the boundaries of your dog’s freedom of movement.
+You only have the four walls of your home that set the boundaries of your dog’s freedom of movement.

 Choose A Dog With A Calm Temperament

 What you don’t want to happen is to create conflict with your neighbors just because your dog is too noisy or rowdy.
 Since you are living in an apartment, you share walls, floors, and ceilings with your neighbors.

 Please note that not all small dogs are calm.
 Some smaller dogs may even have louder barks compared to bigger dogs.
 So, be sure to take into consideration the temperament of the dog you’re about to adopt.
 Dogs that are low-energy and calm include beagles, pugs, bulldogs, spaniels, and corgis.

 Since you’re living in an apartment, steer away from guardian dogs.
 They are known to be territorial.
 Though they are great at guarding your property and family, they can be too reactive to every movement and noise.
 They may bark at almost anything strange.
 This is something you might want to avoid considering the proximity you have with your neighbors.

 Consider An Older Dog

 Puppies that are still exploring new things and filled with energy could also pose a problem.
 Older dogs could be a good choice since they are more likely to be mature and calmer compared to younger dogs.